History of Guyana: The cooperative republic

 Considered a low point in the democratic process, the 1973 elections were followed by an amendment to the constitution that abolished legal appeals to the Privy Council in London.
 After consolidating power on the legal and electoral fronts, Burnham turned to mobilizing the masses for what was to be Guyana's cultural revolution.
 A program of national service was introduced that placed an emphasis on self-reliance, loosely defined as Guyana's population feeding, clothing, and housing itself without outside help.
+The country also joined CARICOM in August 1973.

 Government authoritarianism increased in 1974 when Burnham issued the Declaration of Sophia where he stated that "the Party should assume unapologetically its paramountcy over the Government which is merely one of its executive arms."
 All organs of the state would be considered agencies of the ruling PNC and subject to its control.
 The state and the PNC became interchangeable; PNC objectives were now public policy.
 The Declaration also called for a transition to a socialist state, and a nationalisation of its economy.
+However, despite this "nationalistic, leftist-oriented economic policy", which included the bauxitemining industry being nationalized, the U.S. remained a backer of the government.

 Burnham's consolidation of power in Guyana was not total; opposition groups were tolerated within limits.
 For instance, in 1973 the Working People's Alliance (WPA) was founded.
 Opposed to Burnham's authoritarianism, the WPA was a multi-ethnic combination of politicians and intellectuals that advocated racial harmony, free elections, and democratic socialism.
 Although the WPA did not become an official political party until 1979, it evolved as an alternative to Burnham's PNC and Jagan's PPP.

 Jagan's political career continued to decline in the 1970s.
 Outmaneuvered on the parliamentary front, the PPP leader tried another tactic.
 In April 1975, the PPP ended its boycott of parliament with Jagan stating that the PPP's policy would change from noncooperation and civil resistance to critical support of the Burnham regime.
 Soon after, Jagan appeared on the same platform with Prime Minister Burnham at the celebration of ten years of Guyanese independence, on May 26, 1976.
+The following year, workers in the Guyanese sugar industry would strike "135 days for economic justice", ending their action on January 5, 1978.
 Despite Jagan's conciliatory move, Burnham had no intention of sharing powers and continued to secure his position.
-When overtures intended to bring about new elections and PPP participation in the government were brushed aside, the largely Indo-Guyanese sugar work force went on a bitter strike.
-The strike was broken, and sugar production declined steeply from 1976 to 1977.
-The PNC postponed the 1978 elections, opting instead for a referendum to be held in July 1978, proposing to keep the incumbent assembly in power.